 The channels affiliated to socialists, NTV Moldova and Exclusiv TV, both owned by the PSRM MP Corneliu Furculita, did not change their fees of 500 EUR per minute.
 Accent TV channel, whose beneficiary is Vadim Ciubara, considered 'the shadow adviser’ to the President Igor Dodon according to RISE Moldova investigation journalists, who intends to re-broadcast the programs of the Russian channel ‘Pervyi Kanal’, is asking for 75 EUR per minute, compared to 50 EUR during the previous election campaign.

 CTC Mega and Familia Domashniy TV channels are also asking for 1,000 EUR per minute of advertising.

 Moldova 1 public broadcaster announced a fee of 900 EUR, PRO TV Chisinau – 840 EUR, Jurnal TV – 400 EUR and TV8 – 500 EUR per minute of election advertising.

 Media expert Petru Macovei, Executive Director of the Association of Independent Press (API), previously stated for Media-azi.md that the huge fees for advertising set by the TV channels during the February election campaign were intentionally meant to create a financial obstacle for the opposition election contestants.

 According to the Electoral Code, the fees for the air time granted to election contestants may not exceed the typically collected fee for commercial advertising.

-Earlier, BC member, Olga Gututui recommended to include in the Electoral Code provisions on the minimum and maximum price per minute of election advertising, so that all election candidates would operate under equal conditions and would have the opportunity to advertise on all media platforms.
+Earlier, BC member Olga Gututui recommended to include provisions on the minimum and maximum price per minute of election advertising in the Electoral Code, so that all election candidates would operate under equal conditions and would have the opportunity to advertise on all media platforms.